existenzial/UI.Components/README.md

 # UI.Components
-A collection of UI components built with HTML, SASS, and ES2015 on Material Design fundamentals
+A collection of UI components built with HTML5, SASS, and ES2015 on Material Design fundamentals

-Angular Material components coming soon!
+Shadow DOM custom and Angular Material components coming soon!